 Product testing verifies a product’s quality and provides information to consumers on a product’s reliability.
 Companies can advertise based on claims backed by evidence acquired through testing by checking a product's functionality and performing quality tests.

-Product testing can also safeguard against litigation regarding defective products or false advertising.
+Product testing safeguards against litigation regarding defective products or false advertising.
 The testing process will also provide the manufacturer with information to help make warranty decisions or add protection for the customer based on testing results.

-A product testing career involves all the operations ensuring products function as designed.
-If you’re interested in quality assurance, understanding how products work, and testing product functionality and durability, you may find product testing a good field.
+If you’re interested in quality assurance, understanding how products work, and testing product functionality and durability, consider a job as a product tester.

-Corporations often hire distributors or marketing firms that then hire product testers to evaluate products and determine their capabilities and what uses they can withstand.
-The company then uses the product tester’s feedback to make claims when selling the product.
+Corporations often hire distributors or marketing firms (third-party companies) that assign product testers to evaluate products.
+Product testers determine the product's capabilities and use cases.
+Companies then use this feedback to make claims when selling the product.

-Product testers get exclusive access to products before they come out and can often keep the product once the testing is over, which is another perk of the profession.
-Many product testers test the products in a natural environment.
-Rather than testing in a lab or facility, testers work in a home or work setting.
+Product testers get exclusive access to products before launch and can often keep the product once the testing is over.
+Many test the products in a familiar environment, like at home or work, rather than in a lab or facility.
 This is an excellent way for a company to determine if its products will perform properly for the end user.

-Product testers work in many industries, including beauty, food, kitchenware, education, books, toys, furniture, hygiene, and health.
-The information product testers gather is often a primary marketing talking point, so product testing in these industries is essential for their business operations.
-Examples of products companies have product testers evaluate include:
+Product testers can work in many industries, including beauty, food, kitchenware, education, books, toys, furniture, hygiene, and health.
+The information product testers gather is often a primary marketing talking point, so product testing is essential for retail.
+Examples of products that companies have testers evaluate include:

 Video games